ARK-Builders/website/content/apps/shelf.md

 title = "Shelf"
 template = "apps/page.html"

 description = "is your cross-device bookmarks keeper.
 Save any interesting web-page into your own folder, separately from any browser.
-And find this link later on another device"
+And find this link later on another device."

 [extra]
 image = "apps/shelf"